-C. COMPLIANCE WITH LAWS

-SCI will comply with all federal, state, and local laws, rules, regulations, standards and Executive Orders, without limitation to those designated within this contract.
-The laws and regulations of the State of Arizona govern the rights of the parties, the performance of this contract, and any disputes hereunder.
-Any action relating to this contract must be filed and maintained in a court of the State of Arizona in Pima County.
-Any changes in the governing laws, rules, and regulations during the terms of this contract apply, but do not require an amendment.

-D. INDEPENDENT CONTRACTOR

-The status of SCI is that of an independent contractor.
-Neither SCI, or SCI'S officers, agents or employees are considered employees of COUNTY or are entitled to receive any employment-related fringe benefits under the Pima County Merit System.
-SCI is responsible for payment of all federal, state and local taxes associated with the compensation received pursuant to this contract and will indemnify and hold COUNTY harmless from any and all liability which COUNTY may incur because of SCI'S failure to pay such taxes.
-SCI is solely responsible for program development and operation.

-E. SUBCONTRACTORS

-SCI will be fully responsible for all acts and omissions of any subcontractor and of persons directly or indirectly employed by any subcontractor and of persons for whose acts any of them may be able to the same extent that the SCI is responsible for the acts and omissions of persons directly employed by it.
-Nothing in this contract creates any obligation on the part of COUNTY to pay or see to the payment of any money due any subcontractor, except as may be required by law.

-F. ASSIGNMENT

-SCI may not assign its rights to this contract, in whole or in part, without prior written approval of COUNTY.
-COUNTY may withhold approval at its sole discretion, provided that COUNTY will not unreasonably withhold such approval.

-G. NON-DISCRIMINATION

-SCI agrees to comply with all provisions and requirements of Arizona Executive Order 2009- 09, which is hereby incorporated into this contract as if set forth in full herein, including flow down of all provisions and requirements to any subcontractors.
-During the performance of this contract, SCI will not discriminate against any employee, client or any other individual in any way because of that person's age, race, creed, color, religion, sex, disability or national origin.

-H. AMERICANS WITH DISABILITIES ACT

-SCI shall comply with all applicable provisions of the Americans with Disabilities Act (Public Law 101-336, 42 U.S.C.
-12101-12213) and all applicable federal regulations under the Act, including 28 CFR Parts 35 and 36.

-I. AUTHORITY TO SCI

-SCI warrants its right and power to enter into this contract.
-If any court or administrative agency determines that COUNTY does not have authority to enter into this contract, COUNTY is not liable to SCI or any third party by reason of such determination or by reason of this contract.

-J. CONFLICT OF INTEREST

-This contract is subject to cancellation for conflict of interest pursuant to ARS § 38-511, the pertinent provisions of which are incorporated into this contract by reference.

-K. TERMINATION FOR DEFAULT
+- 5.3 COMPLIANCE WITH LAWS: SCI shall comply with all federal, state, and local laws, rules, regulations, standards and Executive Orders, without limitation to those designated within this contract.
+The laws and regulations of the State of Arizona shall govern the rights of the parties, the performance of this contract, and any disputes hereunder.
+Any action relating to this contract shall be brought in a court of the State of Arizona in Pima County.
+Any changes in the governing laws, rules, and regulations during the terms of this contract shall apply, but do not require an amendment. - 5.4 INDEPENDENT CONTRACTOR: The status of SCI shall be that of an independent contractor.
+Neither SCI, or SCI's officers, agents or employees shall be considered an employee of COUNTY or be entitled to receive any employment-related fringe benefits under the Pima County Merit System.
+SCI shall be responsible for payment of all federal, state and local taxes associated with the compensation received pursuant to this contract and shall indemnify and hold COUNTY harmless from any and all liability which COUNTY may incur because of SCI'S failure to pay such taxes.
+SCI shall be solely responsible for program development and operation. - SUBCONTRACTORS: SCI will be fully responsible for all acts and omissions of any subcontractor and of persons directly or indirectly employed by any subcontractor and of persons for whose acts any of them may be able to the same extent that the SCI is responsible for the acts and omissions of persons directly employed by it.
+Nothing in this contract shall create any obligation on the part of COUNTY to pay or see to the payment of any money due any subcontractor, except as may be required by law. - ASSIGNMENT: SCI shall not assign its rights to this contract, in whole or in part, without prior written approval of COUNTY.
+Approval may be withheld at the sole discretion of COUNTY, provided that such approval shall not be unreasonably withheld. - 5.7 NON-DISCRIMINATION: SCI agrees to comply with all provisions and requirements of Arizona Executive Order 2009- 09, which is hereby incorporated into this contract as if set forth in full herein, including flow down of all provisions and requirements to any subcontractors.
+During the performance of this contract, SCI shall not discriminate against any employee, client or any other individual in any way because of that person's age, race, creed, color, religion, sex, disability or national origin. - 5.8 AMERICANS WITH DISABILITIES ACT: SCI shall comply with all applicable provisions of the Americans with Disabilities Act (Public Law 101-336, 42 U.S.C.
+12101-12213) and all applicable federal regulations under the Act, including 28 CFR Parts 35 and 36. - 5.9 AUTHORITY TO SCI: SCI warrants its right and power to enter into this contract.
+If any court or administrative agency determines that COUNTY does not have authority to enter into this contract, COUNTY shall not be liable to SCI or any third party by reason of such determination or by reason of this contract. - 5.10 CONFLICT OF INTEREST: This contract is subject to cancellation for conflict of interest pursuant to ARS § 38-511, the pertinent provisions of which are incorporated into this contract by reference. - 5.11 TERMINATION FOR DEFAULT: